lightlymoon/lightlymoon/README.md

 ## Hi, I'm Nuray ✨

-🧠 A senior high school student specializing in Information Technologies. <br/>
+🧠 I'm a senior high school student specializing in Information Technologies. <br/>
 🧩 I build web pages and writing the code that brings them to life.<br/>
 ⚙️ I'm passionate about learning new technologies and constantly improving my development skills every day.